mkijowski/lab1-ceg-3400/README.md

 * How many unique users are in the data?
 * How many salts did you create?
-* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs)
+* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`)
 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
 * Given the above, if this quiz data were *actual* class data, say for example